How to make Honey Gravlax

 It really seems like a luxury on Stage 2 to have soft-boiled eggs with gravlax and 24-hr GAPS sour cream for breakfast!
 At first, you may be wondering how to make honey gravlax, since it’s not something most of us learned to cook!
 But actually, it’s easy and uncomplicated.
 The recipe is not fussy with small variations in amounts or using different herbs and spices to your taste.

 Why eat gravlax rather than salmon cooked in other ways?

 - When salmon is uncooked it preserves the natural omega-3 fatty acids.
 These omega-3 fatty acids are so good for GAPS people to eat.

 - It tastes delicious and has a nice tender texture.

 - Because the oils are uncooked, they don’t go rancid.
 The “fishy” taste that some people don’t enjoy about fish is actually from the fish oils.
 The fresher the oils, the less “fishy” the fish.

 - So, raw fish is actually less “fishy” than its cooked counterparts, making this dish a good way to introduce people (especially kids) to fish!

 This traditionally cured salmon is a delicious way to add healthy omega 3 fats to your diet.
 Legal from GAPS Introduction Diet Stage 2!

-- 1 fillet of high-quality, previously frozen (at least 12 days) wild-caught salmon, this recipe makes enough for about 1 lb
+- 1 fillet of high-quality, thawed but previously frozen (for at least 12 days) wild-caught salmon, this recipe makes enough for about 1 lb

 - 1/2 of one fresh lemon (optional)